NicKuo-ResearchStuff/Synthetic_Data_Related_Project_Staging/README.md

   * Acute Hypotension (from MIMIC-III [4, 5, 6])
   * ART for HIV (from EuResist [7, 8])
 * Why it’s safe: ethics approved (UNSW HC210661); rigorous disclosure-risk assessment; and non-identicality checks.
-* Who it’s for: educators requiring data mimicking real world complexity, and researchers prototyping methods where access to real clinical data is restricted.
+* Who it’s for: educators requiring data mimicking real world complexity [9], and researchers prototyping methods where access to real clinical data is restricted.

 ---